RobertZenz/org.bonsaimind.bukkitplugins/SimpleCronClone/README.md

 Script Format
 -------------

 There are three basic commands: `do` `exec` and `execWait`.
-All three commands execute synchronous, that means that the system will wait for the completion before continuing.

  * `do` executes a command as the console, eg: `do say hello world!` is like typing in `say hello world!` at the console. see `exampleDo.scc` for some basic uses, other examples show more advanced fun stuff you can do.
+The system will wait for the command to finish before it continues with the execution of the script.

  * `exec` executes a program in the background, this is useful if you for example want to run a external map rendering program every once in a while, or some script to update your site. see `exampleExec.scc` for some more uses.